-Neil from Living World at Canterbury Garden Centre gave us his top 10 plecos!
+Living World at Canterbury Garden Centre gave us their top 10 plecos!

 1. L107/184 – Brilliant Bristlenose – Ancistrus sp. - 5”